jreed1701/fluxcd_and_helm/README.md

 7. Now, in the web browser, observe that fluxcd automatically updated the helm chart and the "Version #" in the text has changed from 1 to 2.

+# Future Work

+1. Would like to use gitea as a way to host an air-gapped git repo and have FluxCD watch it instead of having to directly modify HelmRepository CRD.

 # References

 1. https://helm.sh/docs/howto/chart_repository_sync_example/